ziwenwang28/Math_Modeling_contest_problems/Solution_2/solution_2.md

 The primary simulation loop continues for a total of 100 iterations, with each iteration simulating a complete judging process.
 This section concludes the README by summarizing the overall simulation process.

+## Sample Output

+After the simulation runs, the code provides output to help analyze the results.
+Here's a sample of what you might expect:

+### Index of the Best Paper(s)

+The code displays the index(es) of the best paper(s) based on the ranking and scoring.
+In this sample output, the best paper(s) are identified by their respective indices:

+- 24
+- 32
+- 93

+### Index of the Best Paper(s) Based on Actual Scores

+Additionally, the code displays the index(es) of the best paper(s) based on the original real scores:

+- 36
+- 49
+- 54
+- 24
+- 32
+- 93

+### Number of Correct Selections

+The code provides the number of times the algorithm correctly identified the best paper(s).
+In this sample output, it is:

+- 87

+### Final Value of P

+The final value of P, which represents the number of papers left in the last round, is also displayed in the output:

+- 6

+This sample output gives an idea of what to expect when running the code and provides important results for analysis.